 Soft Shelled Turtles

-Why Turtles Run or Move so Slowly?
+Why do Turtles Run or Move so Slowly?

 Geez!
-You know how slow runner is a turtle or a tortoise.
+You know how slow a runner is a turtle or a tortoise.
 But why are they so lazy?
 Did you ever try to find the answer to these questions?

 - Turtles are mostly vegetarian.
 So, they don’t need to run after their prey.
 Instead, plant leaves wait for them.
 They slowly come close and eat them.
-And even if for the meat-loving turtles, snails, their favorite prey, is much slower than the turtle itself.
+And even for the meat-loving turtles, snails, their favorite prey, is much slower than the turtle itself.

 - Another reason for the turtle’s slow speed is its slow metabolism.
 Due to such slow metabolism, their body can’t produce enough energy for moving fast.